wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > I had to start comfy with `--preview-method auto` to get previews to start working again [in KSampler] [there's also --preview-method taesd]

+Using parenthesis in the prompt like `(16:9)` can break generation with Wan.

 ## 2025.12.16

 Discussion: as a mitigation of issues with [SCAIL](wan-animates.md#scail) the possibility is being considered of adding an extra pose guidance frame at the front and then cutting it